ara-lang/ara-lang.io/docs/fundamentals/identifiers.md

 An identifier must start with a character from the unicode character set, or an underscore (`_`), followed by zero or more characters from the unicode character set, or digits (`0`-`9`).

-variables, and class properties names must start be preceded with a `$` sign.
+variables, and class properties names must start with a `$` sign.

 ## Examples